-I am a post-doctoral researcher in Ben Longdon’s group within the College of Life and Environmental Sciences, University of Exeter.
+I am a post-doctoral researcher in Ben Longdon’s group at the University of Exeter.

 |2022-||Centre for Ecology and Conservation, University of Exeter||Post Doctoral Researcher with Ben Longdon|

 |2017-||Centre for Ecology and Conservation, University of Exeter||PhD student, NERC GW4+ DTP|

 |2016-2017||Institute of Infection, Immunity & Inflammation, University of Glasgow||MSc Infection Biology with Virology|

 |2012-2016||University of Glasgow||BSc (Hons) Genetics|

 I am interested in understanding the environmental, evolutionary, and ecological factors which influence the emergence of new diseases.
 Within this topic, I am hoping to explore both the factors which contribute to the ability of pathogens to infect novel host species, and also the factors which allow such pathogens to establish long-term, stable transmission within their new hosts.
 My PhD project, titled: ”Evolution and ecology of virus host shifts”, will use a range of different Drosophila species to investigate the factors which influence the ability of viruses to infect novel host species.
 Initially, the project will focus on how co-infection with multiple viruses alters infection dynamics, and will examine how this varies across a phylogenetically diverse group of host species.